innolitics/rdm/rdm/init_files/product_qms/software_plan.md

 **Input:** Implemented and verified change requests for the current milestone

-When a new version of the software is released, the Git commit corresponding to the state of the code should be [tagged](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with the version number.
+When a new version of the software is released, the Git commit corresponding to the state of the code should be [tagged](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with the version number [[21.CFR.820.60]].

 Archived releases shall be kept until there are no longer supported devices being used that run the version of the software.